Rocketcandy/ConvertUsingHandBreakCLI/README.md

 # Running the script
 1. After you have modified the variables and changed the execution policy rigth click on the script
 2. Select Run with Powershell
-3. You should see a Powershell window apear and you should see this apear at the top of the window
+3. You should see a Powershell window apear and you should see this apear at the top of the window:

     Finding Movie Files over xGB in \\Path\To\Movies and Episodes ove xGB in \\Path\To\Shows be patient...